Ralim/IronOS/Documentation/DebugMenu.md

 The mod method is shown in the February 2022 [PINE64 community updates](https://www.pine64.org/2022/02/15/february-update-chat-with-the-machine/).
 Early Pinecil V1 models required cutting a trace.
 Late model V1 made sometime in 2022 came with '[No Vbus]' already displayed, and no mod is required.

 The V2 model released Aug.
 2, 2022 is an overhaul of the PCB with all relevant components capable of 28V.
-V2 requires no mods to support the use of 24V DC Barrel port charger.
+V2 requires no mods to support the use of 24V DC Barrel jack charger.